 Check out the PHPC Weekly Bulletin Insert to get the most updated list of events and activities.

 Not sure where to start?
 Need some guidance getting plugged in?
 Contact us at email@example.com, and we'll point you in the right direction!

 New Curriculum Coming to PHPC Kids

 PHPC Kids is making big changes for this fall!
-Grades 1-4 will begin their mornings together with music and a short video, then break into classrooms for discussion or hands on projects in the new kids’ kitchen or video production room.
+Grades 1-4 will begin their mornings together with music and a short bible study video, then break into classrooms for discussion or hands on projects in the new kids’ kitchen or video production room.
 Grades 5-6 will meet in their new lounge for large group time then break into classrooms for discussion.
-Learn more about these and other changes to PHPC Kids at the Atrium counter today and 17.
+Learn more about these and other changes to PHPC Kids at the Atrium counter today.
+Sunday School begins September 7.

 Checkpoint Launching September 7

 Checkpoint is a secure and easy to use check-in program, using our church database.
 This new system will provide the assurance that all children can be identified and located, offer confidence in matching guardians with children upon pickup, disclose known allergies of each child, and instantly provide name badges to children and visitor badges to guests.
 Our PHPC Children’s Ministry is very excited to begin utilizing this new software system which will significantly enhance the security and safety of our beloved children.